Nordic gold: Development

-The Swedish 10 crown coin, first made with nordic gold in 1991.
+The Swedish 10 crown coin, first made with Nordic gold in 1991.

-The Swedish Mint sought a new alloy for the 10 Crown coin in 1991, and specified several desired attributes.
-They wanted it to have a golden-color, resistance to tarnish, malleability, durability over time, and be hypoallergenic.
-The alloy also allows complex designs to be stamped.
+The Swedish Mint sought a new gold-coloured alloy for the 10 Crown coin in 1991, and specified several desired attributes: they wanted it to be tarnish-resistant, malleable, durable over time, and hypoallergenic.
+The alloy also had to allow complex designs to be stamped.

 Nordic gold was developed by Mariann Sundberg in 1991 while she worked for the Finnish metal company Outokumpu.

-The Swedish Mint's desire for a golden color could only realistically be fulfilled by an alloy of copper, since every other metal except gold is grey.
+The Swedish Mint's desire for a golden color could only realistically be fulfilled by an alloy of copper, since every other coinage metal except gold is grey.
 Outokumpu tested the alloy for reactions to sweat, leather, and various fabrics.
 They tried numerous compositions, but found the best to be made of copper with aluminium, zinc, and tin.
 Meanwhile, some metals traditionally used in coins can cause allergic reactions, which limited their options.
 The use of copper also was noted for the ability to prevent the spread of bacteria.

 The European Commission required Outokumpu to provide the manufacturing rights to the alloy without royalty payments in order to prevent a monopoly, however the company does retain intellectual property rights to it.
 American Metal Market predicted in 2001 that its use in Euro coinage would impact the nickel market, estimating 50,000 to 70,000 tonnes of nickel would be scrapped from obsolete coinage in 2002.